curblr/curblr-spec/README.md

 CurbLR is a common language on which many things can be built, including rules engines, query APIs, consumer notification services, mapping tools, and analytic models.

-CurbLR is a JSON format, and it includes all regulations as a GeoJSON object.

 # Design principles
 1. ***Machine-readable:*** From navigation apps to connected cars, urban mobility is increasingly digital.
 CurbLR helps computers understand the curb, whether that's answering real-time questions like "where's the nearest place to drop off a passenger?" or modeling parking allocation scenarios for an entire neighborhood.

 1. ***Human-oriented:*** Curbs are managed and used by people, so CurbLR must be useful to humans and not just machines.
 CurbLR is designed to be directly readable and writable by people with technical training, and to support tools that make it accessible to the non-technical.

-1. ***Possible:*** Most curb management is not digitized today and this won't change overnight.
+1. ***Achievable:*** Most curb management is not digitized today and this won't change overnight.
 To ease this transition, it must be possible to take existing signs and translate them into CurbLR, even if some desired data fields are unknown.

 1. ***Adaptable:*** No two cities manage their curb in exactly the same way.
 CurbLR is built to support many types of regulations and management practices.
 A city should not have to change its curb regulations to use CurbLR.